 How do you get a low purchase APR?

 Apart from understanding purchase APRs, you may be wondering how to get the best credit card interest rate.
-Credit card purchase APRs can range depending on your credit score but you can checkout our current APR range.
+Credit card purchase APRs can vary widely, depending on your credit score.

 You’ll need a strong credit score and history to qualify for a low APR.
 Building good credit may also qualify you for promotional offers like a 0% intro APR.
 Equipped with an understanding of purchase APRs, you can better manage your borrowing and make the most of your credit card’s benefits.